Edit in GitHubLog an issue

 Navigate the CLI usage documentation from the repo's README or by using the --help flag on the desired command.

-Limits & validation
+Limits and validation

-Limits are enforced and can't be changed on a per-user basis.
+Limits are enforced and can't be changed on a per-user basis:

-• State is only available to Runtime namespaces created via the Developer Console, which follow the App Builder format: orgId-project(-workspace)?.
+• State is available only to Runtime namespaces created via the Developer Console, which follow the App Builder format: orgId-project(-workspace)?.
 Legacy namespaces are not supported.

-• Max state value size: 1MB.
+• Maximum state value size is 1MB.

-• Max state key size: 1024 bytes.
+• Maximum state key size is 1024 bytes.

-• Max-supported TTL is 365 days.
+• Maximum supported TTL is 365 days.

-• Values format: any string|binary.
+• Values format may be any string|binary.

 Quotas

-At the organization level, 1 quota provides:
+At the organization level, one quota provides:

 • 200GB/month bandwidth usage (~5MB/min): bandwidth usage = bytes uploaded + bytes downloaded